Inbound forecast for the UK (2021 forecast last updated May 7th):

 In general, European inbound markets are forecast to recover quicker than long haul markets.
 However, there will be variations within each of Europe and long haul.
-There are forecast to be 9.3 million visits from Europe in 2021, 34% of the 2019 level; and 2.5 million visits from long haul markets, 18% of the 2019 level.
-The value of visitor spending in 2021 is forecast to be £3.5 billion and £3.1 billion from European and long haul visitors respectively.
+Inbound tourism from some countries is still likely to be minimal even by the end of 2021.
+There are forecast to be 9.0 million visits from Europe in 2021, 33% of the 2019 level; and 2.2 million visits from long haul markets, 17% of the 2019 level.
+The value of visitor spending in 2021 is forecast to be £3.4 billion and £2.8 billion from European and long haul visitors respectively.

 There are a number of assumptions behind, and significant risks to, this forecast.
-The most crucial drivers will be the progression of COVID-19 and any new variants and of vaccinations, both in the UK and in our key inbound markets.
+It reflects a balance between the resilient demand amongst many for international leisure travel as per VisitBritain’s sentiment research and the likelihood of restrictions persisting for some time for many countries.
+The most crucial drivers will be the progression of vaccinations and of any new variants, both in the UK and in our key inbound markets.
 It is assumed that in the UK and most advanced markets, the majority of the adult population will be vaccinated in 2021 and that by the end of the year COVID-19 will be endemic and controlled rather than pandemic.

 The market composition effect (Europe recovering faster than long haul) is likely to push down average spend per visit but it is assumed that the net effect of other factors (such as changes in average length of stay and average spend per night) is neutral.
 The forecast does not specifically model journey purpose but assumes that visits to friends and relatives are likely to recover faster than average; business trips (excluding those delivering goods) are likely to recover slower than average; and holiday visits are likely to recover at a rate in between.

-A number of other factors are likely to prevent inbound tourism recovery to pre-COVID levels even beyond 2021.
-These include the economic situation in each market, with demand hit by unemployment and possible fiscal tightening; new behavioural habits affecting leisure and business travel, both short and long term; potential loss of supply.
+A number of factors are likely to prevent inbound tourism quickly recovering to pre-COVID levels.
+Aside from vaccines and new variants, these include the economic situation in each market, with demand hit by unemployment and possible fiscal tightening; new behavioural habits affecting leisure and business travel, both short and long term; potential loss of supply.

 Forecasting at this time is difficult, given the fast-moving situation and the unique circumstances.
 Events are moving fast during the COVID-19 pandemic and the outlook can change daily.
 We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation.
 VisitBritain’s central scenario forecasts therefore reflect a snapshot in time based on current understanding and a set of assumptions.
 Subsequent developments could change the outlook.
 We will revise this forecast a number of times during 2021.